axy888/QL_ThuVien/README.md

 # Web Quan Ly Thu Vien

 An online library management system allows users to search for and borrow books while administrators can manage the library.
-The main features are divided into roles: Admin and User.

 ## Description